Put and Call Options: An Introduction

-Once the average investor has reached a comfort level trading stocks, then he should begin learning what put and call option trading is and how to trade them.
+Once the average investor has reached a comfort level trading stocks, then he should begin learning what put and call is and how to trade them.
 Then, once he understands the basics and how to trade them successfully, then he should implement them in his regular trading and portfolio management strategy and watch his profits increase.

 The beginning put and call option trader, however, often finds it difficult to transition from trading stocks to trading options because there is some new terminology and it requires a slightly different way to think about price movements.
 But trading them is easier than you might think--provided you start with learning the basics.
-This website is for exactly that: teaching you the basics of option trading.
+This website is for exactly that: teaching you the basics.

-Understanding put and call options is easy if you commit a little time to reading the following pages that describe calls and puts in a very clear and concise manner the important definitions and concepts you must learn.
-This site provides lots of examples, and my personal trading tips.
-As an experienced stock investor, option trader, and a life-long educator, I created this website to introduce and explain put and call option trading to the average investor.
+Understanding put and call option is easy if you commit a little time to reading the following pages that describe in a very clear and concise manner the important definitions and concepts you must learn.
+This site provides lots of examples, and my personal tips.
+As an experienced stock investor, option trader, and a life-long educator, I created this website to introduce and explain put and call to the average investor.

 It is like everything else--you must commit a little time to understand the basics.
 Then once you start understanding it you will make some money at it.
 And once you start making a little money at it, then you will start enjoying it and look forward to the stock market opening every morning.

-I have already helped thousands of people understand what a put and call option is and how to trade them.
-I have written this Introduction to Call Option and Put Option Trading to help you learn what calls and puts are, and to show you how easy it is to trade them.
+I have already helped thousands of people understand what a option is and how to trade them.
+I have written this Introduction to Call and Put to help you learn what they are, and to show you how easy it is to trade them.

 If you read sequentially through the links in the Table of Contents on the top right side of this page, in less than 60 minutes you will have a very clear understanding of: